Refueling the Fight Against Da'esh

-U.S. Air Force Airmen from the 340th Expeditionary Air Refueling Squadron deliver fuel from a KC-135 Stratotanker to two Royal Australian Air Force F/A-18s in support of Combined Joint Task Force-Operation Inherent Resolve over Iraq on Dec.
-30, 2016.
-The squadron is actively engaged in tactical air refueling operations which extend kinetic capabilities in support of the Mosul Offensive.
+Airmen from the 340th Expeditionary Air Refueling Squadron deliver fuel from a KC-135 Stratotanker to United Arab Emirates F-16 Desert Falcons in support of Combined Joint Task Force - Operation Inherent Resolve Dec.
+16, 2016.
+The squadron is actively engaged in tactical air refueling operations supporting missions in Southwest Asia.
+(U.S. Air Force video by A1C Joshua A. Hoskins

 |Date Taken: